Many kids have habits that can be downright annoying. Four of the most common are:

 Boys and girls appear equally prone to the habit in earlier years; however, as they get older, boys are more likely to be nail biters.

 If one of your kids is a hair twirler, odds are it's your daughter.
-The majority of children who twist, stroke, or pull their hair are girls.
+Most kids who twist, stroke, or pull their hair are girls.

 Hair twirling may appear in early childhood as a precursor to hair pulling, either with or without hair loss.
 But many hair twirlers and pullers stop as they get older.
 For those who don't, simple behavior modification can help them break the habit.